remirror/remirror/docs/extensions/sub-extension.md

 ## Summary

 Add a `sub` mark to the editor.
-This is used to mark inline text as a sub snippet.
+This is used to mark inline text as a subscript snippet.

 ## Usage